hummat/cgtproject/README.md

 ## System components and parameterization
 Summary of the parameters and components provided in the paper to implement the system.
+- Setting: Distributed load balancing domain.
+A cooperative multi-agent system in which the agents try to minimize the joint service time of a set of tasks.
 - Agents: 100 (default), 324, 729
   - Each agent maintains a queue of tasks called the _processing queue_ (each with a service time s).
   - Agents can decide to work on the current task themselves (task moves from _routing queue_ to _processing queue_) or       to forward it to any of its neighbors.